 This is the world of blood and plasma products.
 Donor plasma is used to create blood typing tests which are necessary for the safety of blood transfusions and organ donations.
 The blood typing tests are also used to identify red cell antibodies during pregnancy.

 Donor plasma is also used to create Rh (D) Immune Globulin (often known by the brand name RhoGAM™) to prevent Rh- women from creating anti-D antibodies.
-Several months after my daughter was stillborn I heard about specialty plasma donation and I realized that my Kell antibodies could actually be put to good use.
+Several months after my daughter was stillborn I heard about specialty plasma donation and I realized that my anti-Kell antibodies could actually be put to good use.
 I could help protect other babies from HDFN by donating plasma.
 I have donated plasma many times since 2013 and would like to share more information about the process so that other women with antibodies can participate if they are interested.

 At the end of 2020 I was able to tour Southern Blood Services, a specialty plasma center, and meet some of their plasma donors.
 I brought along my two month old son, August, who had HDFN.
 Throughout my very high risk pregnancy with August we used blood and plasma products that directly contributed to his survival.
 It was very special to meet plasma donors who donate on a regular basis to help babies like August.